sdnfv/openNetVM/docs/source/install/index.rst

     sudo ./build/helloworld -l 0,1 -n 1

-If the last line of output is as such, then DPDK works
+If the last line of output is as follows, then DPDK works

 .. code-block:: bash
     :linenos: